abugodev/chrome-extensions/intercom/INSTALLATION.md

    - Send the article information to the webhook
    - Show you a response message in an alert

-## Important Notes
+**Important Notes:**
 - **Language requirement**: The button only works for articles in English.
 It will be disabled for other languages.

-- **Updates**: Since this extension is installed from a local `.crx` file, it won't update automatically.
-To get updates:
-   - Download the latest `intercom.crx` file from the link above
-   - Go to `chrome://extensions/` in Chrome
-   - Find "ABUGO Intercom actions" extension
-   - Click the **Remove** button to uninstall the old version
-   - Drag and drop the new `intercom.crx` file to install the updated version

 - **Permissions**: Chrome will ask for permission to access `app.intercom.com` the first time you use it - click "Allow"

+## How to Update Extension

+To update the extension, proceed the same as when installing:
+1. Download the latest `intercom.crx` file from the download link above
+2. Follow the installation steps (the new version will replace the old one automatically)

 ## Troubleshooting